KatrooXp/cloud-and-devops-lab/Network/README.md

 ![Alt text](<pictures/Screenshot from 2023-08-08 21-14-58.png>)

-c. пояснити принцип перевірки, на чому він заснований (a, b)
+c. explain the principle of verification, what it is based on (a, b)

     a) netstat and ss:
     these tools are interacting with the operating system's kernel to gather information about the network's state and connections